-Red tide spreads to Florida's east coast, shuttering some Miami-Dade beaches
+Red tide just spread to Florida's Atlantic coast, choking some the most popular beaches

 "It's 15 times more abundant today than 50 years ago," he said.
 "I can't think of any natural sources that have increased 15-fold."

-On Thursday, Florida Gov. Rick Scott announced $3 million in grants to St. Lucie, Martin, Palm Beach, Broward and Miami-Dade counties to respond to what he called the "natural phenomenon."
+Gov. Rick Scott on Thursday announced $3 million in grants to St. Lucie, Martin, Palm Beach, Broward and Miami-Dade counties to respond to what he called the "natural phenomenon."

-The governor's office said red tide has been documented nine times on the state's Atlantic coast since 1957.
+Red tide has been documented nine times on the state's Atlantic coast since 1957, the governor's office noted.

-Brand said if red tide moves into Biscayne Bay it could fester, feeding off the nitrogen and phosphorus from agricultural runoff and septic tanks.
+If red tide moves into Miami's Biscayne Bay, it could fester, feeding off the nitrogen and phosphorus from agricultural runoff and septic tanks, Brand said.

 While he thinks it's highly unlikely, Brand noted he also thought it was highly unlikely to see red tide in Miami.

-Starting Thursday, the city of Miami said, it will begin conducting water quality tests in Biscayne Bay, "out of an abundance of caution."
+Miami officials planned to begin on Thursday conducting water-quality tests in Biscayne Bay, "out of an abundance of caution," they said.

-King tides will also occur this weekend, bringing coastal flooding to areas of the city.
-If there is red tide in that water, it could push red tide onshore.
+King tides will also occur this weekend, bringing coastal flooding to parts of the city.
+If there is red tide in that water, it could get pushed onshore.

 The city of Miami is warning residents to avoid contact with the floodwaters.

-Currents brought red tide from Florida's west coast to east coast
+Currents brought red tide from Florida's west coast

-The current bout of red tide on Florida's Atlantic coast is from the same bloom that's choking its Gulf coast.
-Stumpf said a loop current helped scoop up the algae from around Collier County.
+The bout of red tide on Florida's Atlantic coast is from the same bloom that's choking the state's Gulf Coast.

-While traveling in the Gulf Stream, strong winds helped push the algae onshore in Palm Beach County.
-A southerly coastal current then pushed algae even farther south, toward the greater Miami area.
+A loop current helped scoop up the algae from around Collier County, Stumpf said.
+Then, while traveling in the Gulf Stream, strong winds helped push the algae onshore in Palm Beach County.
+A southerly coastal current then pushed algae farther south, toward the greater Miami area.

-On Florida's west coast, Scott has declared a state of emergency in seven counties due to ride tide.
-As of August, the bloom had washed up over 2,000 tons of dead marine life onto the shores and cost the state well over $8 million in cleanup.
+Scott has declared a state of emergency in seven counties on Florida's west coast due to ride tide.
+As of August, the bloom had washed up more than 2,000 tons of dead marine life and cost the state well over $8 million in cleanup costs.

 Businesses there, reliant on the beaches and tourism, have lost tens of millions of dollars, and some have closed.